Right Arrow

 • Pre-assembling tools and fixtures while machines run previous jobs

-• Retrieving and preparing materials in advance for immediate placement
+• Retrieving and preparing materials in advance for timey placement

 • Completing paperwork and documentation before shutdown